tejaswid/tejaswid.github.io/_pages/cv.md

 * Team captian and academic mentor, USyd team for IROS Open Cloud Robotics Table Organization Challenge (OCRTOC), 2020
 * Mentor, USyd team for the Heineken zero-contact bar project, 2020
 * Co-supervisor for Bachelors'/Honours' theses and summer internships at USyd (5 projects), 2019-2021
-* Co-supervisor for Masters' and Bachelors' theses at ETH Zurich (10 projects), 2016-2019
+* Co-supervisor for Masters' and Bachelors' theses at ETH Zürich (10 projects), 2016-2019
 * Mentor and co-supervisor, ETH Fokus Project, *Scubo*, an undergraduate project for the development of an omnidirectional underwater robot (8 students), 2015-2016
 * Co-founder and mentor, amateur robotics and electronics clubs of IIT Jodhpur, 2018-2012
 * Coordinator, student counselling services of IIT Jodhpur, 2009-2012